peakmoney/yodel/README.md

 Yodel maintains an updated notification key for each user's Android devices.
 Once provided to the Android client, the notification key can be used to implement umpstream messaging.
 For more information on user notifications, check out the [official docs](http://developer.android.com/google/gcm/notifications.html) and this [handy guide](https://medium.com/@Bicx/adventures-in-android-user-notifications-e6568871d9be).

 ##### Subscribe
-Setting `push_notification_key` to `true` causes a data-bearing push notification to be sent to the subscribed device.
-This notification contains the `notification_key` data element.
+Add option `"push_notification_key":true` to have Yodel send a key-bearing push notification to the subscribed device.
+This notification will provide the `notification_key` as a data element for use on the client.
 ```
-rpush yodel:subscribe '{"user_id":5, "token":"sample", "platform":"ios", "push_notification_key":true}'
+rpush yodel:subscribe '{
+  "user_id":5,
+  "token":"sample",
+  "platform":"android",
+  "push_notification_key":true
+}'
 ```

 ##### Notify
-Setting `include_notification_key` to `true` causes the resulting push notification to include the `notification_key` element.
-This is useful when implementing cross-device notification dismissal.
+Add option `"include_notification_key":true` to include the `notification_key` data element in the resulting push notification.
+This is particularly useful when implementing cross-device notification dismissal.
 ```
+rpush yodel:notify '{
+  "user_id":5,
-rpush yodel:notify '{"user_id":5, "message":"This is a test", "payload": {"sample": "payload"}, "include_notification_key":true}'
+  "message":"This is a test",
+  "payload": {"sample": "payload"},
+  "include_notification_key":true
+}'
 ```

 ## Importing Devices from Urban Airship